saques/MapperBot/README.md

 ## Some issues

 - SoftwareSerial will NOT work correctly with a high baud rate (for example, w/the default 115200 of the ESP8266).
 To change this, I removed the atmega328 from the Uno, connected the ESP8266 and used the AT command "AT+UART_DEF=9600,8,1,0,0".
-- TODO: There seems to be an issue when receiving data from other device.
+- There seems to be an issue when receiving data from other device.
 This is critical, as we want to be able to command the robot remotely.
 Sending works just fine.
+	* As the author says in the code, for some reason some time should be allowed prior to reading the next byte from serialIn.
+Placing a Serial.print(c) in SerialESP8266wifi::readBuffer(char* buf, byte count, char delim) seems to be a good enough hack.